phpmyadmin/phpmyadmin/doc/faq.rst

 4.7 Authentication window is displayed more than once, why?
 -----------------------------------------------------------

-This happens if you are using a :abbr:`URL (Uniform Resource Locator)` to start phpMyAdmin which is different than the one set in your :config:option:`$cfg['PmaAbsoluteUri']`.
-For example, a missing "www", or entering with an :abbr:`IP (Internet Protocol)` address while a domain name is defined in the config file.
+This happens if you are using a :term:`URL` to start phpMyAdmin which is different than the one set in your :config:option:`$cfg['PmaAbsoluteUri']`.
+For example, a missing "www", or entering with an :term:`IP` address while a domain name is defined in the config file.

 .. _faq4_8: